Last updated: March 28th, 2023

-The sprawling state of Texas offers plenty of ways to enjoy the summer months for everyone.
-Whether you are looking for a beach getaway, state parks, or a cultural city experience, Texas has it all.
+The sprawling state of Texas offers plenty of ways for children to enjoy the summer months.
+Whether you’re looking for a beach getaway, state parks, or a cultural city experience, Texas has it all.

-Live music, art and culture, outdoor activities, and delicious barbeque are abundant in the lone star state.
-For kids, you can’t go wrong when it comes to sleepaway summer camps in the state.
+Live music, art and culture, outdoor activities, and delicious barbeque are abundant in the Lone Star State.
+For kids, you can’t go wrong when it comes to sleepaway summer camps.

-The beautiful warm weather and various activities make it an excellent choice for outdoor programs, especially around the Texas Hill Country area, where most of them are located.
+The beautiful warm weather and various activities make it an excellent choice for outdoor programs, especially around the Texas Hill Country area, where most of the overnight camps in Texas are located.

 1. Camp Olympia